What are the court prices in Oxford?

 Courts at Botley Recreation Ground and Hinksey Park are free of charge.

-Low income households or individuals who are unemployed and seeking to play but face difficulties in doing so should contact email@example.com.
+Low income households, individuals who are unemployed and/or players with a disability who are seeking to play but face difficulties in doing so should contact firstname.lastname@example.org.

 How are prices set?